 In-ground vegetable gardens need one to two inches of water per week from rainfall and irrigation combined.
 Containers and raised beds need more.
 For best results, it should be delivered via two or three waterings that are spaced evenly throughout the week.

 Watering in the morning is best, but timing is only one part of the irrigation puzzle.
 You’ll irrigate less often and reap greater results with a well planned, thorough and consistent watering strategy.
 Boost soil organic matter with compost and insulate the surface with mulch.
 Use the right equipment to efficiently deliver water precisely where it is needed.
-And monitor soil and weather conditions to water deeply so that the garden never dries out.
+Monitor the soil and weather conditions, and water deeply so that the garden never dries out.